Nishijama/First_VueJS_project/README.md

-# First_VueJS_project
+# Intro to Vue.JS
-Just a quick project to learn Vue.js

-### This will be a simple goal planning app.
-I'm developing this app as an exercise while learning the framework from this [Vue JS Crash Course](https://youtu.be/qZXt1Aom3Cs).
+I'm learning Vue from this [Vue JS Crash Course](https://youtu.be/qZXt1Aom3Cs).